The Corporate Tax Planning Law Review: Portugal

 i Real estate investment structures

-Real estate investments (residential or commercial) are normally structured through a Portuguese SA (PropCo), to which the investors contribute equity and debt to fund the acquisition of the property, or a Portuguese real estate investment fund or company.
+Real estate investments (residential or commercial) are normally structured through a Portuguese SA (PropCo), to which the investors contribute equity and debt to fund the acquisition of the property, or a Portuguese real estate investment vehicle (fund or company).

 In the first alternative, rental income and capital gains realised by the PropCo are subject to Portuguese CIT.
 However, both depreciation and interest (within the 30 per cent of EBITDA or €1 million 'interest capping rules') are allowed as deductions from taxable income.
 On development projects of residential units, where interest accrues several years before the short period where income is produced, companies capitalise part of the interest expense (i.e., interest is added to the tax basis of the asset, rather than being considered a current expense).
-The capitalised interest is currently not subject to the interest-capping rules.
-Note, however, that according to draft legislation, this loophole will be closed shortly, meaning that capitalised interest will be subject to the capping rules (as such the tax basis of the assets will not be increased in the proportion of interest that exceeds the current limit).
+Until very recently, the capitalised interest was not subject to the interest-capping rules.
+This loophole was recently closed, meaning that capitalised interest is now subject to the capping rules (as such the tax basis of the assets will not be increased in the proportion of interest that exceeds the current limit).

-The three main tax issues in these structures, from the investor's perspective, are: (1) stamp tax; (2) withholding taxes; and (3) capital gains.
 Loans are generally subject to stamp tax.
 This tax is levied at the rate of 0.5–0.6 per cent over the amount of the loan principal.
 As explained above, interest and dividends paid to non-resident investors are generally subject to withholding tax in Portugal.
 Capital gains realised on the transfer of shares in land-rich companies are also subject to tax in Portugal.
+Finally, as from this year, the acquisition of a participation representing more than 75 per cent of the share capital in a land-rich company is subject to IMT if the company's properties are not allocated to an active trade or business (for the purposes of this rule, property trading and real estate development are not considered as active businesses and are therefore targeted by the tax).

 Considering these issues, it is common for non-resident investors to hold the shares in PropCo through a Luxembourg holding company.
 Typically, there is one PropCo for each real property investment.
 All the PropCos are directly held by the Luxembourg Holding Company.
 This company owns 100 per cent of the equity in PropCo and, in addition, funds it with shareholder loans.
 This structure minimises the tax implications for the investors, in particular, it allows for the payment of dividends and interest free of withholding tax; the shareholder loans are not subject to stamp duty (which is normally levied at); and capital gains on the future transfer of the shares (or upon liquidation of the PropCo) are not subject to tax in Portugal (under the Portugal–Luxembourg tax treaty).